linsyking/meow-lang/docs/Syntax.md

 The replacement **only** takes place in the `in xxx`.
 Hence, in `let X in (let Y in Z)`, the replacement of `X` only takes place in `Z` rather than `Y` (but there is a way to let it happen in `Y`, see later explanation).

 `MacroApplication` is a macro name followed by a list of arguments, like `succ(a,b,c)`.
-The language is *by value*, so the arguments are evaluated before the macro is applied.
+The language is *by name*, so the arguments will be evaluated after the macro is applied.

 ## Evaluation Mode